 Gas utility operators install and service gas utility pipeline systems which transport natural gas from its source to the end user.
-The course is delivered at the Federation Centre in Sherwood Park with a portion at the Enform facility in Nisku and the NAIT Patricia Campus and home study.
+The course is delivered at the Federation Centre in Edmonton with a portion at the Enform facility in Nisku and the NAIT Patricia Campus and home study.

 To complete training for certification, candidates must complete on the job work experience followed by Level 2 training.
 Upon completion of Level 2 experience and technical training, candidates are eligible to write the Apprenticeship certification examination.